Khamba Thoibi Jagoi

 Khamba Thoibi dance (ꯈꯝꯕ ꯊꯣꯢꯕꯤ ꯖꯒꯣꯢ), also known as Khamba Thoibi classical dance or Khamba Thoibi ballet, is a traditional Meitei dance performance that tells the tale of princess Thoibi and her lover Khamba, and is dedicated to the god Thangching, the national deity of the medieval kingdom Keke Moirang.
-It is one of the elements that insprired the development of Manipuri Raas Leela, a later form of classical dance drama.
+It is one of the elements that inspired the development of the Manipuri Raas Leela, a later form of Indian classical dance drama.

 The dance is popularly believed to be first performed by Khuman Khamba and Moirang Thoibi, in the presence of Thangjing.